eptals2/TradingBot-Scalping/README.md

 # TradingBot-Scalping

-this just a practice app for training and automating scaping trading
+this just a practice app for training and automating scalping trading

 ## Discontinued